-Driving a golf ball is arguably one of the most exciting elements of the game.
+Learning how to drive a golf ball for beginners is arguably one of the most exciting elements of the game.
 However, it is quite difficult especially for people who do not have experience on the golf course.

 The majority of people want to step onto the tee for the first time and hit the ball long and straight into the fairway.
 It is not impossible especially if you follow the valuable advice below on our top golf ball driving techniques.

 Rules laid down by the golf associations state that in competition a maximum of fourteen golf clubs can be carried.
 This is usually made up of Driver, 3 wood, 5 wood, putter, irons numbered 9 down to 3 plus a pitching wedge and sand iron.
 Modern golf clubs have continued to improve and new rescue woods and open faced lofted irons are now available as a matter of choice.

 The different named or numbered clubs are based on the angle of loft on the club face.
 A driver having a flat face with a low degree of loft is anticipated to hit the furthest distance.
 A sand iron with a 60-degree angle is needed to lift the ball over a bunker face.
 As a player becomes more proficient they will become accustomed to which club will suit the distance they are capable of hitting.
 To fast track your way to a simple consistent golf swing Click this link